stdarg/blackjack/README.md

 There are things I would change, though:

-* More unit tests!
+* More unit tests.
-* More behaviors for the user tests!
+* More behaviors for the user tests.
 * The mersenne-twister module is entirely JavaScript and is too slow.
     * You can see how the creation of the 8-deck shoe takes over 100ms (too long) by running the unit tests